-The NASA USLI competition is a student led rocket competition in which students design, build, and launch a rocket to compete against other universities while completing NASA's payload mission.
-This competition takes inspiration from the Artemis Challenge by allowing students to think creatively to complete the mission statement.
-This year, students must design a payload that jettisons from the launch vehicle during a certain range of decent, uses an atmospheric independent lander (no parachute, glider, etc.), and lands safety by using human survivability metrics.
+The NASA USLI competition is a student-led rocket competition in which students design, build, and launch a rocket to compete against other universities while completing NASA's payload mission.
+This competition takes inspiration from the sample & return missions by allowing students to think creatively to complete the mission statement.
+This year, students must design, manufacture, and assemble a reusable launch vehicle capable of carrying a payload that collects and analyzes 50mL of soil.

 Other News and Events